joinpursuit/Pursuit-Core-Web/html_css_dom/dom_manipulation/README.md

 # DOM Manipulation with JavaScript

 ## Goals
+Using JavaScript to be able to...

-- Use querySelector and querySelectorAll to get HTML elements
+- Use querySelector and querySelectorAll to get retrieve HTML elements from the DOM
-- Insert new HTML elements
+- Insert new HTML elements into the DOM
-- Delete HTML elements
+- Delete HTML elements from the DOM
-- Replace HTML elements
+- Replace HTML elements within the DOM

 ## Readings